ruchir594/NatOS/README.md

 Uses Redis and tasktiger as backend.

-During make, redis-server and a queue for "tasks" is added to deamon for perceived seem less interaction.
-Tasks are async messages to be played after given time.
+During make, redis-server and a queue for "tasks" is added to deamon for perceived seemless interaction.
+(Tasks = when to play, text to be played).

+text-to-speech is powered by gttx for now.

 -- more coming soon --